polkadot-fellows/RFCs/text/0139-faster-erasure-coding.md

 ### Performance

 According to [these benchmarks](https://gist.github.com/ordian/0af2822e20bf905d53410a48dc122fd0), a proper SIMD implementation of Reed-Solomon is 3-4x faster in encoding and up to 9x faster in full decoding.
+Switching to Binary Merkle Trees for proofs makes them 4x smaller and slightly faster to generate and verify.

 ### Compatibility